-Digital marketing trends are, like all trends, trendy – they come and go like fashions, catchphrases, and any other flashes in the pan.
-But not all trends are equal – some are hollow, and some contain incredibly valuable lessons for your business.
+Digital marketing trends are, like all trends, trendy, which means they come and go like fashions, catchphrases, and any other flashes in the pan.
+But not all trends are equal: some are hollow and some contain incredibly valuable lessons for your business.
 With this in mind, we’ve assembled six of the most profitable digital marketing trends for 2015 below.
-Whether they’ll stand the test of time, or will only be good for a year, no one can say – for the time being at least, following them offers sound benefits.
+Whether they’ll stand the test of time, or will only be good for a year, no one can say.
+For the time being at least, following them may offer sound benefits.

 It doesn’t take a digital prophet to tell that mobile is here to stay.
-Almost no one predicted how popular mobile devices have become, and how much more popular they’re becoming – after just a few short years, they now account for the majority of digital media consumption!
-What’s more, that amount is growing – 21% of millennials access the internet exclusively through phone.
+Almost no one predicted how popular mobile devices would become, yet after just a few short years, they now account for the majority of digital media consumption!
+What’s more, that amount is growing and 21% of millennials access the internet almost exclusively through phone.

-So, you will likely want to make any digital property you develop mobile-first – designed for mobile devices first, desktop devices second, and not the other way round.
-Mobile-first helps ensure that your app or site works great across all devices by designing for the most restrictive interfaces (smartphones) first, then scaling up and adding features for more permissive devices.
+So, you will likely want to make any digital property you develop mobile-first: designed for mobile devices first and desktop devices second, rather than the other way around.
+Mobile-first helps ensure that your app or site works great across all devices by designing for the most restrictive interfaces first, then scaling up and adding features for more permissive devices.
 It’s 2015 – a sloppy mobile experience isn’t just an annoyance, but a disaster.
-In the good-design arms race, it’s not enough to simply be multi-device or responsive anymore – mobile-first is the new cutting edge.
+In the good-design arms race, it’s not enough to simply be multi-device or responsive anymore.
+Mobile-first is the new cutting edge.

-Parents who make their kids play the “rake the leaves” game know it.
-Math teachers who get a class of 7th graders to focus on probabilities by making them play dice games know it.
+Parents who make their kids play the “rake the leaves” game know it, and math teachers who get a class of 7th graders to focus on probabilities by making them play dice games know it.
 It’s not a secret… people like games!
-And, with the advent of gamification, digital marketers are realizing the possibilities., they now account for the majority of digital media consumption!
-What’s more, that amount is growing – 21% of millennials access the internet exclusively through phone.
+And, with the popularization of digital gamification, marketers are envisioning the possibilities.

-Gamification can take the form of mini-games, quizzes, calculators, high scores, badges – any sort of bite-sized entertainment with just a hint of accomplishment.
-By turning what might be a dreary interaction into a lighthearted game, you can increase user satisfaction, social media sharing, and user motivation.
+Gamification can take the form of mini-games, quizzes, calculators, or any other sort of bite-sized entertainment with just a hint of accomplishment marked by scores or badges.
+By turning what might be a dreary interaction into a lighthearted game, you can increase users’ satisfaction, motivation and social media sharing.
 The runaway success of the video games industry has taught us the lesson that when there’s work to be done, having fun is the best way to accomplish it.

-While all brands can benefit, retail is particularly well-positioned to take advantage of the latest experiential developments.
-Using in-store screens or downloadable apps, retailers can let shoppers instantly browse their entire catalogue, provide a customer-tailored list of offers, display helpful information, customize items (and share their creations), and order out-of-stock items online – satisfying customers, keeping business out of the hand of competitors, and providing a more memorable experience.
+While all brands can benefit from experiential marketing, retail is particularly well-positioned to take advantage of its latest developments.
+With in-store screens or downloadable apps, retailers can let shoppers instantly browse their entire catalogue, provide a customer-tailored list of offers, display helpful information, customize items (and share their creations), and order out-of-stock items online, thus satisfying customers, keeping business out of the hand of competitors, and providing a more memorable experience.

-Big data gets bigger every day, and shows no sign of slowing down.
+Big data gets bigger every day and shows no sign of slowing down.
 What was once the simple tallying of pageview counts is now the complicated measurement of almost everything else.
-The current favourite stats center around customer profiles and habits, which provide enlightening, actionable context for classic stats such as bounce rates and time per view.
-Ever-more advanced methods like eye tracking allow for even richer data to be collected, and thus more effective site design and marketing campaigns.
+The current favourite stats focus on customer profiles and habits, which provide enlightening context for classic stats such as bounce rates and time-per-view.
+More advanced methods like eye tracking allow for even richer data to be collected, and thus enable more effective site design and marketing campaigns.

-More data makes for better marketing, but beware of gathering data without a strategy behind it.
-Data, after all, is nothing without the know-how to make sense of it – there are already rumblings of a shift of focus from “big data” to “smart data”, “agile data,” or other such phrases.
-Computers can provide gigabytes of data – it still takes thoughtful analysis to make it valuable.
+More data makes for better marketing but beware of gathering data without a strategy.
+Data, after all, is nothing without the know-how to make sense of it and there are already rumblings of a shift of focus from “big data” to “smart data” or “agile data.”
+Computers can provide gigabytes of data, but it takes thoughtful analysis to make it valuable.

 Customization, Curation, Personalization

 As we’re confronted by ever more content, data, branding, sharing and, well, stuff, it’s becoming necessary to filter some of it out – but what?
 How do you know what people want to see, and what they can do without?
 Well, obviously, you can leave it up to them!
-Letting people customize their experiences, in apps, websites, products, services, and beyond, is a major trend – it improves the user experience, gives them a sense of control and creativity (the coveted “co-creation”), and prevents information overload.
-It’s one of the secrets to the success of social media, and is now being incorporated all over.
+Letting people customize their experiences, in apps, websites, products, services, and beyond is a major trend.
+It improves users’ experiences, gives them a sense of control and creativity (the coveted “co-creation”), and prevents information overload.
+It’s one of the secrets to the success of social media and is now being incorporated all over.

 But why let the users have all the fun?
-By storing and analyzing client data, you can create intelligent models that provide user-personalized content right when they want it, but before they even ask for it!
-Predictive personalization is very much on the rise – where once you could only scan a page for keywords and plug in relevant content, now you can draw on known customer preferences and behaviours and provide a uniquely catered experience.
+By gathering and analyzing client data, you can create intelligent models that provide user-personalized content right when they want it, before they even ask for it!
+Predictive personalization is very much on the rise: where once you could only scan a page for keywords and plug in relevant content, now you can draw on known customer preferences and behaviours and provide a uniquely catered experience.

 Taken in aggregate, these trends point towards a larger meta-trend of catering to your customer like never before.
 Make your campaign fun for them.
 Reach them where they live: if mobile is king, then focus on mobile; if Facebook is king, then make it native to Facebook; if they’re in-store, join them there.
-And if you can’t even tell what they want, then give them the means to make it themselves.
-Marketing-reachable technology is now a part of everyone’s daily life – big, loud, broad messages don’t make sense for this context.
+And if you can’t even tell what they want, then give them the means to pick it out themselves.
+Marketing-reachable technology is now a part of everyone’s daily life; big, loud, broad messages don’t make sense in this context.
 2015 should be the year you learn to advertise with your indoor voice.